Working class students should not fixate on Oxbridge, says social mobility tsar

 What’s been said about social mobility?

-“We want to promote a broader view of social mobility, for a wider range of people, who want to improve their lives, sometimes in smaller steps,” she will add.
+The “unforeseen consequence” of the Dick Whittington narrative, which chronicles a “leave to achieve” approach, is that it makes things worse for the people and places left behind, she said.

-“This means looking at how to improve opportunities for those at the bottom – not just by making elite pathways for the few – but by thinking about those who would otherwise be left behind.”
+Ms Birbalsingh said society needed to find a new way of framing social mobility.

-“If a child of parents who were long-term unemployed, or who never worked, gets a good job in their local area, isn’t that a success worth celebrating?
-Would we really say that it doesn’t count as social mobility because they are not a doctor or lawyer?” she will ask.
+“If a child of parents who were long-term unemployed, or who never worked, gets a good job in their local area, isn’t that a success worth celebrating?” she said.

-Ms Birbalsingh and Alun Francis, her deputy, will argue the widening of access to university has not always helped social mobility while the 50% of pupils who do not go on to higher education have suffered from a lack of public attention.
+Ms Birbalsingh told the PA news agency that the commission could not predict whether social mobility would stagnate as a result of the cost-of-living crisis, but that the SMC was interested in “long-term trends”.

-“What can we do for those young people and adults who have not followed the higher education pathway but still need a route to high skills and good occupational opportunities?” she will ask.
+Ms Birbalsingh said: “For my top 5%-6% of children at school I’m really excited for them to be able to possibly get into Oxford or Cambridge.